Under Siege 2: Dark Territory: Filming

-According to Morris Chestnut Seagal rewrote many of the scenes he was in.
+According to Morris Chestnut, Seagal rewrote many of the scenes he was in.
 "The only time they really stuck to the script or had ad libs was the stuff when he really wasn't there.
 It was a lot of stuff, because at that time I think he was flying a helicopter, he was doing something...
 He would come to set, "Okay, you're gonna say this.
 I'm gonna say this and this is gonna happen and then you do that."
 That's how we did a lot of that movie."
 Part of the film was shot in Chatsworth's Stony Point Park.
 The production painted some of the boulders, which upset rock climbers who claimed it made them unsafe.
 The locomotive seen in the film had previously appeared in the 1985 film Runaway Train.
 Director Geoff Murphy called making the film "a very dreary process and very highly contentious at the time – lots of arguments and stuff.
 There was a point during the editing where I observed this incredibly high energy beast emerging, and I didn't know where it had come from, because there wasn't any of that energy on the set.
 It seemed to grow out of the editing process."

+In a 2007 interview, Eric Bogosian related that he had a desire to play a "big, old fat villain in a big action movie" after seeing Alan Rickman's performance in Die Hard (1988).
+He noted that with this film, Murphy encouraged him to "get silly with the role", which turned out to fit him well.